 = Yes, in the G3 Journal/IFFV (G3 Journal/IFFV, 11/15/65):

 - Where can one discover such a plan?

 = Firstly, in General McChristian’s Intelligence Aspect of Plei Me/Chu Pong Campaign, which shows the time-frame of the coordination between the B-52 strike and 1st Air Cavalry from the beginning at Pleime to the end at Chupong.
-And secondly, in General Vinh Loc’s Why Pleime and Pleime, Trận Chiến Lịch Sử, in General Kinnars’s Pleiku Campaign, and in General Larsen’s G3 Journal/IFFV, which depict the various aspects of the combined B-52 strike-1ACD operation.
+And secondly, in General Vinh Loc’s Why Pleime and Pleime, Trận Chiến Lịch Sử, in General Kinnar’s Pleiku Campaign, and in General Larsen’s G3 Journal/IFFV, which depicts the various aspects of the combined B-52 strike-1ACD operation.